jegly/open-invention/README.md

 Released under **Creative Commons Attribution 4.0 International (CC BY 4.0).**

-Share it, build on it, deploy it — credit the source.
+Share it, build on it, deploy it — credit the source. -
+---

+## Inventor

+**Jesse Li-Yates** — independent inventor and futurist

+> *"I have around 50 invention concepts covering global problems across energy, transport, medicine, food, climate, and human society.
+If even a fraction are built over the next 50 years, I believe they could accelerate human civilisation by 100–150 years and help save the planet."*

+**github.com/jegly/open-invention** — more inventions coming.

 **github.com/jegly/open-invention**